 As an infant learns how to walk, fall and rise again, the infant begins to adopt a new strategy, a better strategy for walking.
 The infant then begins to progress from being a novice walker to an experienced walker.
 When experiencing the pain of a fall, the infant also realises that the pain does not remain, and therefore tries again and again.
 That same experience then teaches that there’s a better way of obtaining the goal; enabling the infant to execute something that was initially more difficult, now with a better approach.

-Many people focus on the fall and the shame the fall (sometimes) brings.
+Likewise, experiencing success is impossible without failure.
+There’s no growth if we refuse to change our approach in life.
+Many of us focus on the fall and the shame the fall (sometimes) brings.
 Yet, the focus should not be on the fall, but on the action that follows after the fall.

-The power is not in the fall, no not at all – The power, the strength, the growth, the glory and success is in the rising.
+The power is essentially not in the fall – The power, the strength, the growth, the glory and success is in the rising.